USEPA/CMAQ/DOCS/Release_Notes/simple_halogen_chemistry.md

 ![rate_constant](first_order_rate_constant_for_ozone_loss.jpg)

-These reactions are applied to grid-cells over oceanic areas.
+These reactions are applied to grid cells over oceanic areas.

 ## Significance and Impact
 **>>COMMENT<<** Is this "average ozone" a daily average, an average daily maximum, or an average for the 10-day period?